ioquatix/script-runner/README.md

 ## Usage

+N.B. these keyboard shortcuts are currently being reviewed, [input is welcome](https://github.com/ioquatix/script-runner/issues/1).
+The documentation here isn't correct.

 * Hit Alt+R to launch the runner for the active window.
 * Hit Ctrl+C to kill a currently running process.

-N.B. these keyboard shortcuts are currently being reviewed, [input is welcome](https://github.com/ioquatix/script-runner/issues/1).

 Scripts which have been saved run in their directory, unsaved scripts run in the workspace root directory.